dbuchwald/6502/README.md

 10. Changed [compilator from VASM to CC65](Schematics/README.md#migration-from-vasm-to-cc65),
 11. Added [simple way to choose clock source](Schematics/README.md#clock-input).

-You might be wondering if this means that you can't run Ben's programs on this build - and the answer is **YES YOU CAN**.
+You might be wondering if this means that you can't run Ben's programs on DB6502 - and the answer is **YES YOU CAN**.
 Indeed, some changes to the code are necessary, but thanks to the additional VIA chip and with some changes to the addressing mode you can run any program from Ben's videos.
 If you want to use LCD in 8-bit mode, you can also use the additional VIA for it, ignoring the built-in LCD connector.

 By the way, the opposite is also true - **you can compile and run my programs on Ben's computer**.
 There are special compilation flags that enable usage of Ben's address decoder.
 I will describe this in more detail in software section.